onetapbeyond/gen_metrics/bench/README.md

 For the `traced-pipeline` tests the `synchronous: true` option was activated.
 Therefore, the `GenStage.call/3` function used to push each of the 2.0 million messages into the GenStage producer for the pipeline was monitored.
 This significantly increased the `rate-of-calls` being monitored by GenMetrics.
 The `traced-pipeline [max-demand: 1]` test also suffered from a high rate-of-calls within its pipeline for all of the reasons detailed in the previous benchmark.

+Combined with what we learned in the previous benchmark test we can now make the following generalization:

+> GenMetrics can safely monitor a GenStage pipeline with a high rate-of-throughput as long as the rate-of-calls within that pipeline is low or moderate.

 When considering whether to enabled GenMetrics monitoring on your pipeline a good rule of thumb is to consider the likely `rate-of-calls` that your pipeline will experience.
 The best way to find out what a `safe-rate` means on your hardware is to enable GenMetrics and experience actual runtime behaviour.
 We strongly recommend doing such experimentation in development or staging environments only, and never in production environments.

 ## GenMetrics + BEAM Garbage Collection